Daughter says 'Hotel Rwanda' hero was 'kidnapped' in Dubai

 The 2004 Oscar-nominated film “Hotel Rwanda” showed Rusesabagina, a Hutu married to a Tutsi, as using his influence as a manager of the Hotel des Mille Collines to allow more than 1,200 Tutsis to shelter in the hotel’s rooms.

-AP journalists Jon Gambrell in Dubai; Jake Bleiberg in Dallas, Texas; Ignatius Ssuuna in Kigali, Rwanda; Raf Casert in Brussels and Matt Lee in Washington contributed.
+Bleiberg reported from Dallas, Texas.
+Jon Gambrell in Dubai; Rodney Muhumuza in Kampala, Uganda; Ignatius Ssuuna in Kigali, Rwanda; Raf Casert in Brussels and Matt Lee in Washington contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.